Blogs

 Leverage Customer Interactions

 Social media and messaging platforms, such as Facebook Messenger, allow customers to quickly get answers to their questions and receive updates in real time.
-Messaging, in the form of informal chats, helps QSRs enhance their customer engagement and satisfaction.
+Business messaging, in the form of informal chats, is nonnegotiable for enhancing customer engagement and satisfaction.
+You might even consider taking your personalized and convenient service features further by offering online ordering through messages to differentiate your brand from competitors.

-Efficient communication through chat also allows businesses to resolve issues promptly, improving the overall customer experience and customer loyalty.
-Additionally, offering messaging options (and maybe even online ordering) can differentiate a QSR from competitors by providing a more personalized and convenient service.
+Efficient communication through chat also allows businesses to resolve issues promptly, improving overall customer experience and customer loyalty.

-Review management for your restaurant is also nonnegotiable — reviews heavily influence whether a customer is going to walk through your doors.
-Since QSR customers are most likely looking for convenience, they will not take risks by visiting businesses who have negative reviews and poor customer service.
+There’s absolutely no way around review management for your restaurant if you want to stay ahead of the local competition.
+Reviews heavily influence whether a customer is going to walk through your doors.
+Since QSR customers are most likely looking for convenience, they will not take risks by visiting businesses with negative reviews and poor customer service.

-KFC UK and Ireland’s Senior Marketing Technology Manager Jaime Arribas explains the importance of interacting with reviews as part of your strategy: “Existing customers then feel listened to whenever they have a problem; new customers see the reviews and that the experience is great and the team is making an effort.”
+When we spoke to KFC UK and Ireland’s Jaime Arribas, he explained to us the importance of interacting with reviews as part of your QSR marketing strategy.
+“Existing customers feel listened to whenever they have a problem, while new customers see the reviews and that the experience is great and the team is making an effort.”

-Search engines also use factors such as response rate and response time for their ranking decisions.
+Search engines use factors such as response rate and response time for their ranking decisions.
 If you experience negative reviews on any platform, you should offer a sincere apology and take responsibility for any shortcomings.
-Once you demonstrate your commitment to customer satisfaction, you’ll find it easier to create a loyal customer base.
+Once you demonstrate your commitment to customer satisfaction, you’ll find it easier to create a loyal customer base and to increase your online presence.

 As well as tackling reviews, you should also encourage customers to leave reviews and ratings on review platforms like Google, Yelp, and TripAdvisor to consolidate your trustworthiness and great service over competitors.
 You can repurpose these reviews by integrating them into your website content in the form of testimonials — work smarter, not harder!

-That means making your QSR brand as discoverable, accessible, and trustworthy as you can as well as always listening to your customers across all channels and finding ways to engage with them, regardless of how the experience has been.
+That means making your quick service restaurant brand as discoverable, accessible, and trustworthy as you can as well as always listening to your customers across all channels and finding ways to engage with them, regardless of how the experience has been.

-Make it as easy as possible for them to find your restaurant doors, make it as attractive as possible for them to choose you to buy their meals from, and deliver a service as personalized as possible to ensure they want to return.
+Make it as easy as possible for them to enter your restaurant doors, make it as attractive as possible for them to choose you over competitors, and deliver an experience as personalized as possible to ensure they want to return.